hxni444/MouseGile/README.md

 MouseGile is a lightweight utility tool that allows you to giggle the mouse automatically within a given duration.

 # 🚀 Installation
-no need for installation just clone the project and use execute the exe
+no need for installation just clone the project
+>> Unzip the application folder and run the exe

 # 🤝 Contributing
 Contributions are welcome!